shaoyuhlq/HuangLinqing0228.github.io/_pages/about.md

 - IEEE Transactions on Circuits and Systems I: Regular Papers (TCAS-I)
 - IEEE Transactions on Emerging Topics in Computational Intelligence (TETCI)
 - Frontiers of Information Technology and Electronic Engineering (FITEE)
+- International Journal of Machine Learning and Cybernetics (JMLC)
 - etc

 Reviewer of conferences: